MorganJalil/MyStepCounter/README.md

 **2017-09-10:** Implemented data to fragments under Asynchronous tasks.
 **2017-09-11:** Fixed permission not asking by bugtest and starting with donut chart.
 **2017-09-12:** Scratched donut charts and data 7 days back because of time is almost up.
 Still this is a good foundation.
+**2017-09-13:** small ui/ux fixes.
+**2017-09-14:** Was going to tidy up det code and suddenly I got data for 7 days working, but only in log because time is up.